 - Law and Institutions of War and Post-Conflict Reconstruction

 - World, Regional and Bilateral Trade and Investment Law

 Emerging Issues: Research and Practice

 Hands-on practical experience and opportunities for substantive research and writing engage students in emerging issues.

 Our renowned clinics have both a seminar and fieldwork component.
-Students can choose from our long-standing clinics on global justice, international organizations, and international environmental law, or the newly-established clinic on international transactions.
+Students can choose from our long-standing clinics on global justice, international organizations, international environmental law, and international transactions.
 Simulation courses, much like clinics, but without the fieldwork, also offer students practical training, such as Investment Treaty Arbitration and Oral Advocacy in International Investment and Commercial Arbitration.

 The selective Transitional Justice Leadership Program, pursued in conjunction with the LLM degree, combines research with practice.
 Students in the program take two of the main courses in this area and complete a related, academic-year internship with a New York international organization or NGO.